Lyall-A/Derek/README.md

 * The AUX fan is slightly fucked, got a free replacement from Creality and within seconds fucked that one too :)

 ## TODO's
-* ~~Change the popup that shows on the LCD during boot, seems to be in the binary at [Marlin/lib/proui/stm32f1/libproui_ubl_dwin.a](https://github.com/Lyall-A/Derek-Firmware/tree/main/Marlin/lib/proui/stm32f1/libproui_ubl_dwin.a)~~ doesn't seem to be possible
+* ~~Change the popup that shows on the LCD during boot, seems to be in the binary at [Marlin/lib/proui/stm32f1/libproui_ubl_dwin.a](https://github.com/Lyall-A/Derek-Firmware/tree/main/Marlin/lib/proui/stm32f1/libproui_ubl_dwin.a)~~ doesn't seem to be possible (Disabled PROUI_EX)
 * ~~Get Derek OS running from Debian with custom Linux kernel tweaks~~
 * ~~Derek Cam script + offline and error jpegs~~
 * Fix Derekputer going offline after a few days/weeks (create watchdog script?)